-The typical asking rate per listing is in the $30's per square foot per year.
-The Downtown Vancouver region is seeing a a rise in rates.
-In the last 3 months, the median rate rose $7 per sqft per year.
-That's a 23% increase in rent.
+Most listings are in the $30's per square foot per year.
+The Downtown Vancouver region is experiencing a a rise in rates.
+In the last 3 months, the median rate increased $30 per sqft per year.

-Compared to the rest of the Greater Portland market, the Downtown Vancouver submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Greater Portland market, the Downtown Vancouver region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 9 listings have come on the market, which means new listings most likley are going fast.
+In the last 90 days, 9 listings have been made available, which means leases are probably going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 56% of the available space in the Downtown Vancouver are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 5,480 sqft, there are still 0 listings below 2,000 sqft.
+Even though the median size is 2,750 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most buildings in this region are around 2 floors.
-Most buildings in this market were built in 1980 and are Class A.
+Most buildings in this area were built in 1984 and are Class A.